 This easy pom pom wreath DIY was so fun to make.
-It took about 5- 10 minutes to make each pom pom.
+It took just a couple of minutes to make each pom pom.
 There’s not a lot of skill involved and you really only need to buy yarn and a wreath frame.
 You can do this!
 Let’s learn how.

 Supplies for the Pom Pom Wreath DIY